javascript-tutorial/en.javascript.info/2-ui/1-document/05-basic-dom-node-properties/article.md

 DOM nodes also have other properties depending on their class.
 For instance, `<input>` elements (`HTMLInputElement`) support `value`, `type`, while `<a>` elements (`HTMLAnchorElement`) support `href` etc. Most standard HTML attributes have a corresponding DOM property.

-Although, HTML attributes and DOM properties are not always the same, as we'll see in the next chapter.
+However, HTML attributes and DOM properties are not always the same, as we'll see in the next chapter.